 Relaxed, fun and inspiring lessons held online (via skype) or in the comfort of your own home.

-From a base in South West London, I cover English, History and Philosophy for Primary, GCSE, A Level and Adult learners – helping either yourself or your child develop confidence and key skills.
+From a base in Warwickshire, I cover English, History and Philosophy for Primary, GCSE, A Level and Adult learners – helping either yourself or your child develop confidence and key skills.

 “Amelia is lovely – very bright and capable, but really puts our daughter at ease.
 She immediately grasped where to focus for maximum gain and is already building our daughter`s confidence and enjoyment in the subject.”